AdobeDocs/dynamic-media-classic.en/help/using/publishing-ecatalogs-associated-pdfs.md

 >[!NOTE]
 >
->Make sure your eCatalog and PDF reside in the same folder and they are marked for publishment in the Browse Panel or Asset Details page before you publish them.
+>Make sure your eCatalog and PDF reside in the same folder and they are marked for publishment in the Browse panel or Asset Details page before you publish them.

 **To publish eCatalogs and associated PDFs:**